Lime vs Lemon - Health impact and Nutrition Comparison

 Phytochemicals of citrus fruits have been associated with a decreased risk of cancers, specifically in the digestive and upper respiratory tract.
 This effect was evident even with moderate citrus fruit consumption (14).

-Key lime, in particular, has been studied to have anticancer effects against colon, pancreatic, breast cancers, as well as lymphomas (15).
+Key lime, in particular, has been studied to have anticancer effects against colon, pancreatic, and breast cancers and lymphomas (15).

 Downsides and Risks